Analysis of d-Hop Dominating Set Problem for Directed Graph with Indegree Bounded by One: Analysis of Restricted Version of the Problem

 \begin{definition} A \textbf{leaf node of a weakly connected component} is defined as the node with an incoming edge and no outgoing edge. \end{definition}

-\begin{definition} The \textbf{farthest leaf node} of a weakly connected component is defined as the node which is at furthest hops from the root node (if the graph is a DAG) or from a node in the cycle. \end{definition}
+\begin{definition} The \textbf{distance} of a vertex $v$ in a weakly connected component is defined as the number of hops by which $v$ is away from the root node if the graph is a DAG.
+If the weakly connected component has a cycle then the distance of vertex $v$ is defined as the number of hops by which $v$ is away from the closest node in the cycle.
+All vertices in the cycle has a distance value of $0$. \end{definition}